kon3gor/CognitiveServicesLab/README.md

 ------
 During the lab you'll learn:

-* How to create simple Xamarin Android app.
 * How to create Cognitive Service in Azure Cloud.
 * How to make request to Azure server.
 * How to get response from Azure server.